blt/imho/README.md

 >
 > My fellow Kerbals, has anyone heard the Mun actually decline an invitation?
 No?
 Perhaps it's just been really busy?

--- President John F. Kerbin
+-- President John F. Kerman

 ## Welcome!